mlensment/useless.js/readme.md

 `index` function is for listing all tasks.
 At the moment, we just render the index view.

 Next, we need a view for the index function we just created.
 Again, pretty straightforward.
-Create a file **index.html** into /app/view/tasks directory.

 **/app/view/tasks/index.html**